kurokida/PsychWebTool/docs/howtouse.md

-This is a tutorial to use PsychWebTool.
+This is the tutorial to use PsychWebTool.

 # Download
 Please download all files from [GitHub.](https://github.com/kurokida/PsychWebTool){:target="_blank"}